scds/intro-python/lessons/lesson2.md

 ## Writing Comments in your Code

 Sometimes, it's useful to write yourself (or others) comments about your code.
-They can be used to explain pieces of code, and generally makes the code more readable.
+They can be used to explain pieces of code, and generally, they make the code more readable.

-Python considers everything after a `#` symbol a comment, and ignores it when executing the code.
+Python considers everything after a `#` symbol a comment and ignores it when executing the code.

 <div class="code-example" markdown="1">
 {: .label }